 ARRA provided for incentive payments into state unemployment trust funds for states that had enacted specific provisions to modernize their unemployment statutes.
-As a result of having an alternate base period provision in its state law, Illinois received \$100,384 during FY09 to be used for the payment of future unemployment benefits.
+As a result of having an alternate base period provision in its state law, Illinois received \$100,384 in fiscal year 2009 and \$200,767 in fiscal year 2010.
+These were used for the payment of unemployment benefits and are fully expended as of June 30, 2010.